-Every effort is made to provide a thorough training at modest cost to the student.
-Expenses and fees are as follows:

-Enrollment Fees 1.
-A non-refundable fee must accompany each application for enrollment.
-This fee will be refunded upon request in case the Seminary rejects the applicant 5.00 2.
-Students enrolled for work toward the Certificate of Graduation or the Master of Theology degree will be charged \$4.00 per semester hour.
-Average 16 hours per semester 64.00 3.
-Students enrolled for work leading to the Doctor of Theology degree will be charged \$6.00 per semester hour.
-Average 10 hours per semester 60.00 4.
-A further charge of \$25.00 for supervision of the doctor's dissertation shall be made in lieu of other tuition 25.00 Charges will be made for auditing in accordance with the schedule as stated in paragraphs 2 and 3.
+Every effort is made to provide a thorough training at modest cost to t he student.
+Expenses and fees are as follows: Enrollment Fees 1.
+A non-refundable fee must accompany each application for enroll- 00 2.
+Students enrolled for work toward the Certificate of Graduation or the Master of Theology degree will be charged \$6.00 per semester hour. ^^ Average 16 hours per semester υυ 3.
+Students enrolled for work leading to the Doctor of Theology degree will be charged \$10.00 per semester hour.
+Average 10 hours per semester 100.
+00 4.
+A further charge of \$25.00 for supervision of the doctor's disser- tation shall be made in lieu of other tuition (payable upon presentation of final copy) 00 Charges will be made for auditing in accordance with the schedule as stated in paragraphs 2 and 3.
 All tuition fees must be paid not later than registration day of the semester.
 (These are nominal fees and represent only a fraction of the actual cost of the students instruction).
-5. An activity fee for each semester will be charged each student enrolled.
-This fee is collected for and delivered to the Student Organization 3.00 case the Registrar authorizes the student to withdraw from Seminary and to drop without penalty or credit the courses involved.
-During the 1st or 2nd week of the semester 80% will be refunded; during the 3rd week of the semester 60% will be refunded; during the 4th week of the semester 40% will be refunded; during the 5th week of the semester 20% will be refunded; after the 5th week of the semester nothing will be refunded.
+5. An activity fee for each semester which includes a special subscrip- tion to Bibliotheca Sacra will be charged each student enrolled.
+This fee in part is collected for and delivered to the Student Organizations.
+For 25 25